Welcome to my Yangon blog! I hope to make this a valuable resource for all those traveling and living in Yangon.

 Yet the comfort of Thailand, the organized life of Singapore and the convenience of Malaysia, all fade in front of the serenely mystical beauty of Myanmar.
 The rush and frenzied pace of other places is missing, and what meets the eye is contentment and complacency which can easily be mistaken for laziness.
 Vast stretches of land are covered with untamed greenery, the flora and fauna retaining their wild beauty.

-This is what lures tourists from all across the globe coming to get a firsthand experience of one of the world’s least developed countries that has just emerged out of decades of army rule, and seeing the benefits of economic sanctions being lifted, albeit not completely.
+This is what lures tourists from all across the globe coming to get a firsthand experience of one of the world’s least developed countries that has an old world charm and aura of peace.

 It cannot be denied that there is a lot of hype about Myanmar and one would expect a frenzied pace of activity on reaching here.
 But what meets the eye is a country gradually waking up to the need for change.
 On the economic front, global companies are eyeing 60 million potential consumers with unparalleled growth possibilities.